-By providing a designated time for tutoring and credit and attendance recovery, students will become more successful and targeted towards ontime graduation.
+By providing a designated time for tutoring and credit and attendance recovery, students will become more successful and targeted towards on-time graduation.

 The professional learning, tutoring, and overall student and teacher support will continue beyond the grant.
-Existing Title I and Title II funds will support improvement for teachers and students.
+Additionally, it is hoped that the intensity will be able to be lessened the extent that existing Title I and Title II funds will support improvement for teachers and students.
 The lessening of intensity will be due to the scope of the grant; the consistent implementation and fidelity of implementation of the programs, professional development, and strategies; the increased capacity of the teaching and administrative staff, and improved student achievement.